 - Don't let children play on fire escapes or balconies

-Traumatic brain injuries are usually emergencies and consequences can worsen rapidly without treatment.
-Doctors usually need to assess the situation quickly.
+Traumatic brain injuries may be emergencies.
+In the case of more-severe TBIs, consequences can worsen rapidly without treatment.
+Doctors or first responders need to assess the situation quickly.

 Glasgow Coma Scale

 This 15-point test helps a doctor or other emergency medical personnel assess the initial severity of a brain injury by checking a person's ability to follow directions and move their eyes and limbs.
 The coherence of speech also provides important clues.

 Abilities are scored from three to 15 in the Glasgow Coma Scale.
 Higher scores mean less severe injuries.

 If you saw someone sustain an injury or arrived immediately after an injury, you may be able to provide medical personnel with information that's useful in assessing the injured person's condition.

 Answers to the following questions may be beneficial in judging the severity of injury: